-help, get

-Purpose Location of MPI implementation

-Syntax [primaryLib, extras] = mpiLibConf

-Arguments primaryLib MPI implementation library used by a parallel job.

-extras Cell array of other required library names.

-Description [primaryLib, extras] = mpiLibConf returns the MPI implementation library to be used by a parallel job. primaryLib is the name of the shared library file containing the MPI entry points. extras is a cell array of other library names required by the MPI library.

-To supply an alternative MPI implementation, create a file named mpiLibConf.m, and place it on the MATLAB path.
-The recommended location is matlabroot/toolbox/distcomp/user.
-Your mpiLibConf.m file must be higher on the cluster workers' path than matlabroot/toolbox/distcomp/mpi.
-(Sending mpiLibConf.m as a file dependency for this purpose does not work.)

-Under all circumstances, the MPI library must support all MPI-1 functions.
-Additionally, the MPI library must support null arguments to MPI_Init as defined in section 4.2 of the MPI-2 standard.
-The library must also use an mpi.h header file that is fully compatible with MPICH2.

-When used with the MathWorks job manager or the local scheduler, the MPI library must support the following additional MPI-2 functions:

-- MPI_Open_port

-- MPI_Comm_accept

-- MPI_Comm_connect

-mpiLibConf
+See Also help | get

+Location of MPI implementation [primaryLib, extras] = mpiLibConf primaryLib MPI implementation library used by a parallel job. extras Cell array of other required library names. [primaryLib, extras] = mpiLibConf returns the MPI implementation library to be used by a parallel job. primaryLib is the name of the shared library file containing the MPI entry points. extras is a cell array of other library names required by the MPI library.
+To supply an alternation named mpiLibConf.m, recommended location mpiLibConf.m file muss matlabroot/toolbox/dependency for this put ive MPI implementation, create a file and place it on the MATLAB path.
+The is matlabroot /toolbox/distcomp/user.
+Your at be higher on the cluster workers' path than distcomp/mpi.
+(Sending mpiLibConf.m as a file arpose does not work.)
+Under all circumstanc functions.
+Additionally to MPI_Init as defined library must also use a with MPICH2. es, the MPI library must support all MPI-1 7, the MPI library must support null arguments 1 in section 4.2 of the MPI-2 standard.
+The an mpi.h header file that is fully compatible When used with the M MPI library must supp athWorks job manager or the local scheduler, the port the following additional MPI-2 functions: • MPI_Open_port MPI_Comm_accept • MPI_Comm_connect Location of MPI imple [primaryLib, extrass primaryLib extras [primaryLib, extrass implementation library name of the shared libris a cell array of other To supply an alternation named mpiLibConf.m, recommended location mpiLibConf.m file must matlabroot/toolbox/ dependency for this put Under all circumstance functions.
+Additionally to MPI_Init as defined library must also use a with MPICH2.
+When used with the M MPI library must supp • MPI_Open_port • MPI_Comm_accept • MPI_Comm_connect mpiLibConf mpich2.dll